-Unlike similar games, the objective is to defeat the enemy by capturing territory and either destroying all the enemy units or by sending one of your own inside their headquarters.
+Unlike many contemporary real time strategy games, there is no base building or classic resource management.
+More similarly to the MSX and Genesis proto-RTS Herzog series the objective is to defeat the enemy by capturing territory and either destroying all the enemy units or infiltrating the enemy's headquarters.
 The original game is also extremely slow, with emphasis on strategy and building tension, but with Z95, they offered the option for faster gameplay.
-Along the way, the action is complimented by the voices of your comrades and overall the experience is much more light-hearted than other RTS games, Along the way the action is complimented by the voices of your comrades and overall the experience is much more light-hearted than other RTS games, but still provides a very good challenge.
+Along the way, the action is complimented by the voices of the player's comrades.

-While other RTS games usually focus on gathering resources and building your base and army, these elements are handled automatically and the gameplay focuses on action and micro management.
-Instead of creating buildings, you capture the territory that a building is encompassed by and it will automatically begin producing units for you.
-This is an interesting mechanic because an enemy can potentially capture your territory right before your units are produced and vice versa.
-You are able to choose what units are manufactured by each individual factory, but the rate of production is determined by how powerful the unit is, how much territory your team has captured and how much damage that building has taken.
+In Z; gathering resources, building bases, and creating army units, are handled automatically, The gameplay focuses on action and micro management.
+Instead of creating buildings, players capture the territory that a building is encompassed by and it will automatically begin producing allied units.
+This means that enemies can potentially capture the player's territory right before any units are produced and vice versa.
+Players are able to choose what units are manufactured by each individual factory, but the rate of production is determined by how powerful the unit is, how much territory has been conquered, and how much damage that building has taken.
 The terrain can be deformed, with sometimes surprising results.
-Rocks can be exploded and the debree will fly up in the air and can kill units if they get crushed by it, the same is true for anything that explodes.
-Humourously enough, if your units are bored and decide to shoot at near-by lizards, it is possible for them to fall on your units too.
+Rocks can be exploded and the debris will fly up in the air and can kill units if they get crushed by it, the same is true for anything that explodes.
 Bridges can be destroyed to distract the enemy, factories can be destroyed to delay reinforcements.

 - Intuitive control interface, pick up and play